mahirshah/css-property-parser/README.md

  * propertyName - the property name for the given value
  * propertyValue - the value of the property
- * [recursivelyResolve=true] - recursively resolve additional longhand properties if the shorthands expand to additional shorthands.
+ * [recursivelyResolve=false] - recursively resolve additional longhand properties if the shorthands expand to additional shorthands.
 For example, the border property expands to border-width, which expands further to border-left-width, border-right-width, etc.

 Currently supports the following properties: